-- C. Courses that are defined as general education by one institution shall transfer as general education even if the receiving institution does not have that specific course or has not designated that course as general education. - D. The receiving institution shall give lower-division general education credits to a transferring student who has taken any part of the lower-division general education credits described in Regulation .03 of this chapter at a public institution for any general education courses successfully completed at the sending institution. - E. Except as provided in Regulation .03M of this chapter, a receiving institution may not require a transfer student who has completed the requisite number of general education credits at any public college or university to take, as a condition of graduation, more than 10-16 additional semester hours of general education and specific courses required of all students at the receiving institution, with the total number not to exceed 46 semester hours.
-This provision does not relieve students of the obligation to complete specific academic program requirements or course prerequisites required by a receiving institution. - F. A sending institution shall designate on or with the student transcript those courses that have met its general education requirements, as well as indicate whether the student has completed the general education program. - G. A.A.S.
-Degrees. - (1) While there may be variance in the numbers of hours of general education required for A.A., A.S., and A.A.S. degrees at a given institution, the courses identified as meeting general education requirements for all degrees shall come from the same general education course list and exclude technical or career courses. - (2) An A.A.S. student who transfers into a receiving institution with fewer than the total number of general education credits designated by the receiving institution shall complete the difference in credits according to the distribution as designated by the receiving institution.
-Except as provided in Regulation .03M of this chapter, the total general education credits for baccalaureate degree-granting public receiving institutions may not exceed 46 semester hours. - H. Student responsibilities.
-A student is held: - (1) Accountable for the loss of credits that: - (a) Result from changes in the student's selection of the major program of study, - (b) Were earned for remedial course work, or - (c) Exceed the total course credits accepted in transfer as allowed by this chapter; and - (2) Responsible for meeting all requirements of the academic program of the receiving institution. - .05 Transfer of Nongeneral Education Program Credit. - A. Transfer to Another Public Institution. - (1) Credit earned at any public institution in the State is transferable to any other public institution if the: - (a) Credit is from a college or university parallel course or program; - (b) Grades in the block of courses transferred average 2.0 or higher; and - (c) Acceptance of the credit is consistent with the policies of the receiving institution governing native students following the same program. - (2) If a native student's "D" grade in a specific course is acceptable in a program, then a "D" earned by a transfer student in the same course at a sending institution is also acceptable in the program.
-Conversely, if a native student is required to earn a grade of "C" or better in a required course, the transfer student shall also be required to earn a grade of "C" or better to meet the same requirement. - B. Credit earned in or transferred from a community college is limited to: - (1) 1/2 the baccalaureate degree program requirement, but may not be more than 70 semester hours; and - (2) The first 2 years of the undergraduate education experience. - C. Nontraditional Credit. - (1) The assignment of credit for AP, CLEP, or other nationally recognized standardized examination scores presented by transfer students is determined according to the same standards that apply to native students in the receiving institution, and the assignment shall be consistent with the State minimum requirements.
+- (3) Courses that are defined as general education by one institution shall transfer as general education even if the receiving institution does not have that specific course or has not designated that course as general education. - (4) A Maryland community college shall accept 28-36 credits of general education as specified in Regulation .03(C) of this chapter as completion of the general education requirements at the community college, without further review or the need for a course-bycourse match. - (5) The receiving institution shall give lower-division general education credits to a transferring student who has taken any part of the lower-division general education credits described in Regulation .03 of this chapter at a public institution for any general education courses successfully completed at the sending institution. - (6) Except as provided in Regulation .03M of this chapter, a receiving institution may not require a transfer student who has completed the requisite number of general education credits at any public college or university to take, as a condition of graduation, more than 10-18 additional semester hours of general education and specific courses required of all students at the receiving institution, with the total number not to exceed 46 semester hours.
+This provision does not relieve students of the obligation to complete specific academic program requirements or course prerequisites required by a receiving institution. - (7) Each public institution shall designate on or with the student transcript those courses that have met its general education requirements, as well as indicate whether the student has completed the general education program. - (8) Associate's Degrees. - (a) While there may be variance in the numbers of hours of general education required for associate's degrees at a given institution, the courses identified as meeting general education requirements for all degrees shall come from the same general education course list and exclude technical or career courses. - (b) A student possessing an associate's degree who transfers into a receiving institution with fewer than the total number of general education credits designated by the receiving institution shall complete the difference in credits according to the distribution as designated by the receiving institution.
+Except as provided in Regulation .03M of this chapter, the total general education credits for baccalaureate degreegranting public receiving institutions may not exceed 46 credits. - (9) Student Responsibilities.
+A student is held: - (a) Accountable for the loss of credits that: - (i) Result from changes in the student's selection of the major program of study; - (ii) Were earned for remedial course work; or - (iii) Exceed the total course credits accepted in transfer as allowed by this chapter; and - (b) Responsible for meeting all requirements of the academic program of the receiving institution. - .05 Academic Success and General Well-Being of Transfer Students.